Picovoice/cheetah/README.md

 ### React Native Demo

-To run the React Native Porcupine demo app you will first need to set up your React Native environment.
+To run the React Native Cheetah demo app you will first need to set up your React Native environment.
 For this, please refer to [React Native's documentation](https://reactnative.dev/docs/environment-setup).
 Once your environment has been set up, navigate to [demo/react-native](/demo/react-native) to run the following commands: